 It didn’t take a genius to observe and understand that with technology nowadays, and when used the right way, network marketing professionals are automating some of the process and dynamics of the business model.
 Most companies don’t teach the distributor force the use of the internet to grow their business.
 Some others are already adapting some techniques available today and are encouraging the use of internet based tools to make more effective presentations, product demos and team trainings which are key for the performance of a productive network marketing team.

-I’ve made a commitment to follow not only those who have achieved the elite ranks in my business opportunity, but also to follow and learn from those who have embraced this game changing principle which is to leverage the power and reach of the internet to grow our audience.
+I’ve made a commitment to follow not only those who have achieved the elite ranks in this space, but also to follow and learn from those who have embraced this game changing principle which is to leverage the power and reach of the internet to grow our audience.

-Welcome to my journey as I grow from club promoter passing out flyers in the streets to a network marketing professional online and offline.
+Welcome to my journey as I grow from club promoter passing out flyers in the streets to a digital marketing agency owner.

 See you at the top!